aristide-n/java_kata/effective-java/README.md

 effective-java
 ==

-My coding lab for content in Effctive Java by Josh Bloch
+My coding lab for content in Effective Java by Josh Bloch